hopeisbestlol/poisonOS/README.md

 ####### © 2025 [hopeisbestlol]
 This project is free to use, modify, and distribute by anyone for any purpose.
 See the [LICENSE](LICENSE) file for details

+project is halted because I'm working on a new software